 - Hold regular update meetings and make adjustments to your strategy and tactics as necessary.

 - Reach out to key stakeholders, supporters, and donors who will participate in your campaign roll-out.

-After you reach your goal, it’s time to gather as much information as you can about the campaign and how your efforts unfolded.
+This is also when you should gather as much information as you can about the campaign and how your efforts unfolded.
+Use your fundraising software to determine your successes and areas for improvement.
 What will this money mean for your organization?
 What can you do in the future to ensure future fundraising efforts are successful?
 What would you do differently next time around?

 As you begin using the campaign’s funds to fuel action, be prepared to continue reporting on your progress and engaging donors.
 Your donors were integral to your success, so keeping them in the loop on your organization’s growing capacity will help build stronger relationships.